Best Smart Home Devices Under $100 in 2026: 10 Picks That Actually Work

 Amazon Echo Dot 5th Gen — $49 (Best Value)

-The Echo Dot 5th Gen is the entry point most smart home beginners should start with.
-Alexa now controls over 140,000 smart home devices — more than any other voice assistant.
-The 2026 model added a built-in temperature/humidity sensor and an improved far-field microphone array that genuinely catches commands from across a noisy room.
-At $49, it’s the best value smart speaker available right now.
+The Echo Dot 5th Gen is the perfect entry point for most smart home beginners.
+Alexa now controls over 140,000 smart home devices — that’s more than any other voice assistant, which is pretty impressive.
+The 2026 model added a built-in temperature/humidity sensor and an improved far-field microphone array that genuinely catches commands from across even a noisy room.
+At $49,, it’s hands down the best value smart speaker you can get right now.

 Google Nest Mini 2nd Gen — $35 (Best for Android Users)

-If your household runs Android, Google Nest Mini integrates more seamlessly with Google Calendar, Maps, and Android apps.
-Google Assistant’s conversational AI improved substantially in 2025 — multi-step commands work far more reliably.
-The wall mount notch built into the bottom is a small but genuinely useful design detail.
-Sound quality exceeds what you’d expect at $35.
+If your household runs on Android, the Google Nest Mini integrates much more smoothly with Google Calendar, Maps, and all your Android apps.
+Google Assistant’s conversational AI really improved substantially in 2025 — multi-step commands work far more reliably now.
+That wall mount notch built into the bottom?
+It’s a small but genuinely useful design detail.
+And honestly, the sound quality exceeds what you’d expect at $35.

 Smart Plugs & Switches — Easiest Upgrade